Lasallian Belonging

 WOW Event: Peace and Creativity

 October's WOW Event is "Peace and Creativity"!!!
 Calling all artists, crafters, and people who want to learn new creative skills!
-There will be such fun activities such as a doodle photobooth, upcycling crafts, and farmers market to pick up your own produce!!
+There will be fun activities such as a doodle photobooth, upcycling crafts, and farmers market to pick up your own produce!!
 Come relax and join us for this October WOW Event!
 Event Name: WOW Event: Peace and Creativity.
 Event Locator: 2025-AATCAQ.
 Event State: Confirmed.
 Organization: MEC.
 Wednesday, October 1, 2025, 12:00 PM – 1:00 PM.
 University Dining Room AS 104C, Faculty/Staff Dining Room AS 103C.

 Hispanic Heritage and LGBTQ+ History Month Speaker